-1. The settlement between the market participants under the concluded bilateral electricity purchase contracts is carried out for the amounts stated in the daily schedule (as may be amended);
+1. The financial settlement between the market participants under the concluded bilateral electricity sale contracts shall be carried out with respect to the amounts stated in the daily schedule (as may be amended);

-2. The System Operator identifies market participants that have deviations from the specified daily schedule;
+2. The System Operator shall identify the market participants that deviated from the specified daily schedule;

-3. The System Operator receives hourly applications from the market participants that want to purchase or sell electricity at prices specified on the balancing market;
+3. The System Operator shall receive hourly bids from the market participants that want to purchase or sell electricity at prices specified on the balancing market;

-4. The settlement of all deviations in the daily schedules (physical settlement of imbalances) is carried by the System Operator by injecting the operational capacity reserves or unloading of the operating units, and also by using the possibilities of regulating consumers to change the amount of their electricity consumption;
+4. The physical settlement of all deviations in the daily schedules shall be carried by the System Operator by injecting the operational capacity reserves or unloading of the operating generation units, and also by using the possibilities of demand side regulation of consumers;

-5. The Settlement centre, after receiving information from the System Operator about the market participants involved in the imbalance settlement, performs settlements on non-profit basis with the participants at prices prevailing on the balancing market (financial settlement of imbalances);
+5. The financial settlement centre, after receiving information from the System Operator about the market participants involved in the imbalance settlement, shall complete the settlements on non-profit basis with the participants at the balancing market prices;

-6. To maintain the required capacity reserves in Kazakhstan UPS the System Operator will purchase the reserve power capacity availability services from the energy producers.
+6. To maintain the required capacity reserves in Kazakhstan UPS the System Operator shall purchase the reserve power capacity availability services from the energy producers.

-What will happen to the power control services market with the launch of the balancing market?
+What will happen to the power control services market when the balancing market is launched?

-At present, the deviations from the daily schedule are covered by the adjustments of the daily schedule by ordering additional electricity at energy sources and power regulation services provided by KEGOC (variable component) and the Central Asian power systems (basic component).
+Now the deviations in the daily schedule are covered by the adjustments of the daily schedule which is completed by purchasing the additional amounts electricity and power regulation services provided by KEGOC (variable component) and the Central Asian power systems (basic component).

-With the launch of the balancing market, KEGOC will stop provision of power regulation services for the market participants.
+After the balancing market is launched, KEGOC will stop provision of power regulation services to the market participants.
 All the daily schedule deviations will be settled on the balancing market.
-However, it will be still possible to adjust the daily schedule and purchase the power regulation services for the base load component from the Central Asia power systems.
+However, it still will be possible to adjust the daily schedule and purchase power regulation services for the base load component from the Central Asia power systems.

-How will the actual hourly daily schedule deviations be estimated in the absence of the integrated commercial metering system of the wholesale market?
+How will the actual hourly daily schedule deviations be estimated in the absence of the integrated commercial metering system on the wholesale market?

-The actual hourly daily schedule deviations could be estimated in several ways depending the metering equipment available at the market participant:
+The actual hourly daily schedule deviations could be measured in several ways depending on the metering equipment available at the market participant:

-1. If all the commercial metering points are equipped with microprocessor-based metering devices, then the deviations will be estimated in accordance with the meter indications; however the format and method of data submission shall be agreed with the System Operator;
+1. If all the commercial metering points are equipped with microprocessor-based devices, then the deviations will be measured in accordance with their readings: however, the format and method of data transmission shall be agreed with the System Operator;

-2. if the metering points are not completely equipped with the metering microprocessor-based devices, the System Operator will prepare a load profile for the settlement period based on the indications of the existing microprocessor-based meters, and it will be applied to the total value of consumption/generation of a market entity for the settlement period.
-It is necessary to agree the calculation algorithm, the format and method of data submission with the System Operator.
+2. if the metering points are not completely equipped with the metering microprocessor-based devices, the System Operator will use a load profile devised for the settlement period based on the indications of the existing microprocessor-based meters, and it will be applied to the total amount of consumption/generation of a market entity for the settlement period.
+The calculation algorithm, the format and method of data transmission shall be agreed with the System Operator.

-3. If there is telemetry data, the System Operator will prepare a load profile based on this data, and it will be applied to the total value of consumption/generation of the market participants for the settlement period.
-It is necessary to agree the calculation algorithm, the format and method of data submission with the System Operator.
+3. If there are telemetry data, the System Operator shall prepare a load profile based on this data, and it will be applied to the total amount of consumption/generation of the market participants for the settlement period.
+The calculation algorithm, the format and method of data transmission shall be agreed with the System Operator.

-4. In the absence of telemetry, the load profile could be prepared on the basis of the statistical information, seasonal measurements conducted on hourly basis, and other parameters of the wholesale electricity market participant operation.
+4. In the absence of telemetry, the load profile could be devised from the statistical information, seasonal measurements conducted on hourly basis, or other parameters of the wholesale electricity market operation state;

-5. If consumer has no agreed load profile, the System Operator to determine the hourly consumption values of a consumer will use a typical load profile with a similar consumption structure, or the data of hourly control measurements annually conducted at the consumer.
+5. If consumer has no load profile agreed with the System Operator, to determine the hourly consumption values, the latter shall use a typical load profile with a similar consumption structure, or the data of hourly test measurements annually conducted at the consumer’s.

-It should be noted that the load profile is used to determine the hourly consumption values on all existing balancing markets.
-For example, in Sweden, about 40% of consumers operate on the balancing market using the load profile because of the costly installation of a commercial metering system.
+It should be noted however that the load profile is used as common practice to determine the hourly consumption values on all existing balancing markets.
+For example, in Sweden, about 40% of consumers operate on the balancing market using the load profile because installation of a commercial metering system is too expensive.

 How will the financial settlement of imbalances be carried out?

-Financial settlement of electricity imbalances is carried out by the System Operator under the contract for provision of balancing services with balance providers, at that the balancing electricity purchase and sale transactions are carried out by the Settlement Centre under the contract for purchase and sale of balancing electricity with balance providers.
+Financial settlement of electricity imbalances is carried out under a contract for the provision of services for organizing balancing with balance providers, while the purchase and sale of balancing electricity are carried out by the settlement centre under a balancing electricity sale contract with balance providers.

-Electricity imbalance is calculated for the balance provider as an algebraic sum of the actual amount of the received (supplied) electricity during an hour from the value specified for that hour in the approved daily schedule of the System Operator (according to agreed adjustments).
-Each ten days the System Operator generates imbalance settlement statements for each Balance Provider, which indicates the amount and the sign of imbalance for each hour, the price of balancing electricity for each hour, the total amount of the debit and credit for ten-day billing period.
-Following the billing period (month) the final settlements between the Settlement Centre of the system operator and the balance providers are carried out on the basis of the actual electricity generation and consumption balance on the wholesale electricity market of the Republic of Kazakhstan and monthly imbalance settlement statements.
+The electricity imbalance for a balance provider is calculated as the algebraic sum of the actual amount of received (delivered) electrical energy within an hour of the amount specified for that hour in the daily schedule agreed with the System Operator (including the previously agreed adjustments thereto).
+Every 10 days, the System Operator shall make a list of imbalances for each balance provider including amount and sign (+/-) for each hour, the price of balancing electricity for each hour, the total amount of debit and credit for the calculated ten-day period.
+The final settlements are made between the settlement centre and balance providers for a billing period (month), on the basis of the actual balance of generation and consumption of electricity in the wholesale electricity market of Kazakhstan and monthly statements of mutual imbalance settlements.